AdobeDocs/commerce-operations.en/help/install/prerequisites/search-engine/configure-nginx.md

 ## Set up a proxy {#es-nginx-proxy}

-{:.bs-callout-info}
+>[!NOTE]
+>
-OpenSearch support has been added in 2.4.4.
+>OpenSearch support has been added in 2.4.4.
 OpenSearch is a compatible fork of ElasticSearch.
 All instructions to configure Magento to use ElasticSearch 7 apply to OpenSearch.
 See [Migrate ElasticSearch to OpenSearch](https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/prepare/opensearch-migration.html) for more information.

 This section discusses how to configure nginx as an *unsecure* proxy so that {{ site.data.var.ee }} or {{ site.data.var.ce }} can use a search engine running on this server.
 This section does not discuss setting up HTTP Basic authentication; that is discussed in [Secure communication with nginx](#es-ws-secure-nginx).

- {:.bs-callout-info}
+>[!NOTE]
+>
-The reason the proxy is not secured in this example is that it is easier to set up and verify.
+>The reason the proxy is not secured in this example is that it is easier to set up and verify.
 You can use TLS with this proxy if you want; to do so, make sure you add the proxy information to your secure server block configuration.

 See one of the following sections for more information: